Tips & Advice

 We’ve designed and installed septic tanks all throughout the greater Sydney region.

 For over 30 years, we have provided reliable Sewage Treatment Systems, Septic Tanks, Aerated Wastewater Treatment Systems (AWTS), and Advanced Secondary Treatment Systems (STS) for both domestic and commercial installations across the greater Sydney region.
 Our Garden Master “Elite” Advanced Secondary Treatment System (STS) is our primary septic tank system used on Sydney properties.
 The Elite is perfect for domestic premises with up to 10 people.
 It is based on a single concrete septic tank with a 7100L capacity.
+To learn more about our range of wastewater systems in Sydney, click through to your Systems page.

 Garden Master provides environmentally friendly Septic Solutions and Subsurface Irrigation services for domestic and commercial properties across the greater Sydney region, including the Northern Beaches, Upper North Shore, Hills & Hawesbury, Penrith Valley, South West, Macarthur, St George & Sutherland Shire, and the Blue Mountains.